dungeons-of-moria/umoria/docs/manual.md

 control keys may be entered in a single keystroke, or in two keystrokes, with a `^` character first.

-There are two command sets: the original command set which is the default (e.g. the original VMS-style command set), and the rogue-like command set.
-The rogue-like command is generally more convenient, especially if the keyboard lacks a keypad.
+There are two command sets: the original command set which is the default (e.g. the keypad based command set), and the roguelike command set.
+The roguelike command is generally more convenient, especially if the keyboard lacks a keypad.

 The following tables summarize the two command sets.
 Certain commands may be preceded by an optional count, and certain commands must be